 The Swedish Quality Register for Septoplasty

-The Swedish Quality Register for Septoplasty Surgery (SQRS) was initiated in 1997 and revised in 2013.
-The SQRS is a register for breathing-improving septoplasty, with or without concomitant turbinate surgery, excluding septoplasty in combination with other sinonasal surgery or rhinoplasty.
-Participation in the register is voluntary for surgeons and surgical centres.
-The register is administered by a reference group on behalf of the Swedish Association for Otorhinolaryngology, Head and Neck Surgery and funded by the Swedish Association of Local Authorities and Regions.
+The Swedish Quality Register for Septoplasty Surgery (SQRS) was established in 1997 and revised in 2013 and 2024.
+The SQRS records information on septoplasty procedures performed to improve breathing, with or without concurrent turbinate surgery, but does not include septoplasty combined with other sinonasal surgeries or rhinoplasty.
+Participation in the register is voluntary for both surgeons and surgical centres.
+Administration of the register is managed by a board on behalf of the Swedish Association for Otorhinolaryngology, Head and Neck Surgery and is funded by the Swedish Association of Local Authorities and Regions.

 COVERAGE AND COMPLETENESS

-The total number of septoplasty procedures in Sweden and the coverage of the SQRS reported per year:
+Annual figures for the total number of septoplasty procedures in Sweden and corresponding SQRS coverage:

 HOW TO USE DATA